Athlon1600/imgur-random/README.md

 and displays them in a typical grid layout with infinite scrolling.

-It works by rapidly scanning `imgur.com/{id}` namespace - where `{id}` is a randomly generated 5-character alphanumeric string - and checking to see if an image exists for that particular ID.
+It works by rapidly scanning `imgur.com/{id}` namespace - where `{id}` is a randomly generated 5-character alphanumeric string - and checks to see if an image exists for that particular ID.

 The entire application is a single `index.html` file with some plain old Javascript on top of it - zero frameworks.
 Everything is compiled using esbuild.